 A questionnaire that included sociodemographic variables of the caregiver like age, sex, number of children, education level, religion, marital status, occupation, sociodemographic variables of children like age, sex, medical variables of children like duration since diagnosis, number of hospitalizations, average duration of hospitalization and family type like nuclear or extended family was used.
-It also included the patient health questionnaire 9 (PHQ-9), a nine item questionnaire developed by Dr. Robert J Spitzer et al in 1999.
-It has been widely used in many countries and validated with Ugandan adults [12].
+It also included the patient health questionnaire 9 (PHQ-9), a nine-item questionnaire which has been widely used in many countries and validated with Ugandan adults (Akena et al., 2013).
 The responses range from "0=not at all" to "3=nearly every day" for each symptom of Depression.
 These responses were scored and summed up.
-A total score of 0-4 signifies no depression, 5-9 mild depression, 10-14 moderate depression, 15-19 severe depression and 20-27 very severe depression[13].
-This study adopted the tool and a score of $\geq$ 15 was used to indicate severe depression.
+A total score of 0-4 signifies no depression, 5-9 mild depression, 10-14 moderate depression, 15-19 severe depression and 20-27 very severe depression (Kroenke et al., 2001).
+This study adopted the tool and a score of >15 was used to indicate severe depression.